Templates Inputs

 Structure of the inputs.jsonnet file:

-• stepsGroups - array of groups of steps
+• stepsGroups – an array of step groups

 • description string – group description

-• required string, define how many steps need to be selected by the user
+• required string – define how many steps must be selected by the user

-• steps - array of steps within the group
+• steps – an array of steps within the group

 • icon – component or common icon, read more

-• dialogDescription string - description of the step presented to the user in the UI dialog (description is used if empty)
+• dialogDescription (string) – step description as presented to the user in the UI dialog (description is used if empty)

 • id string – input ID